- How Password Protect WordPress Pro Works

-- A page/post is considered “password protected” when you
+- A page or post is considered “password protected” when you:

-- Password protect by roles: set a password for a role when editing a page or post
+- Password protect by roles: set a password for a role while editing a page or post

 - Its parent page or category is protected

 - Password protected group contains that page or post

 - We automatically generate a random password when protecting a page if there is no password created for that page yet.

 - Deleting or deactivating all password of a particular page doesn’t “unprotect” that page.
 You have to unprotect the page manually.